-You have the option to add the links to 4 different parts of the question – the question text, answer choices, question hint box, or the rationale.
+You have the option to add the hint links to 4 different parts of the question - (1) the question text, (2) answer choices, (3) question hint box, or (4) the rationale.
 Depending on how you want the links to display for you learners will dictate which place in the question you should insert the links.
-For example, if you would like to display the article hint links during the taking of the CME test, you would add the code to the end of the question text, to the end of an answer choice, or in the question hint box.
+For example, if you would like to display the hint links while learners are taking the CME test, you would add the hint link code to the end of the question text, to the end of an answer choice, or in the question hint box.
 If you do not want learners to see the article hint links until AFTER they have completed the CME test, then you would insert the links in the question rationale.

 When you are finished configuring the test, be sure to click the Save button before continuing.